lavanyamanne2/moodle-local_scormcreator/README.md

 # Note

-It is mandatory to have content video file (MP4 format) with a supported WebVTT file for captions.
+# It is mandatory to have content video file (MP4 format) with a supported WebVTT file for captions.

-Web Video Text Tracks Format (WebVTT) is a format for displaying timed text tracks (such as subtitles or captions).
+# Web Video Text Tracks Format (WebVTT) is a format for displaying timed text tracks (such as subtitles or captions).

+# You could create a manual WebVTT for your video by following a template in samples directoy.

-Pattern for text element will not allow * [] \ ' "
+# Pattern for text elements will not allow * [] \ ' "